jtojnar/nixpkgs-hammering/explanations/python-explicit-check-phase.md

 `buildPythonPackage` accepts:

 - `disabledTests` to disable particular pytest tests.
-- `disabledTestFiles` to disable particular pytest files.
+- `disabledTestPaths` to disable particular pytest files or entire directories.
 - `pytestFlagsArray` to pass flags to pytest.
 This should not be used to disable tests or test files.

-Here is a complete example using `pytestCheckHook`, `pytestFlagsArray`, and `disabledTests` and `disabledTestFiles`:
+Here is a complete example using `pytestCheckHook`, `pytestFlagsArray`, and `disabledTests` and `disabledTestPaths`:

 ```nix
 buildPythonPackage {